 The SRC has resources available to them and information to help remedy these situations, but we encourage you to be an advocate for you and your classmates.
 We encourage you to talk to your Chair, if you don't know who this is or don't feel comfortable talking to them-the SRC is more than willing to help you.
 The SRC will also assist with mediation, grade appeals and quality learning environment forms-these resources are here to help you!

-Feel free to drop by the SRC office, or schedule an appointment to meet with the VP of Student Affairs at South Campus or the VP of Downtown Affairs at the Downtown Campus.
+Feel free to drop by the SRC office, or schedule an appointment to meet with the VP South at South Campus or the VP Downtown at the Downtown Campus.